Updating E911 Compliance for Kari's Law and RAY BAUM’s Act

 - To make sure the correct emergency location information will be conveyed to public safety during a 911 call, encourage your end users to test it regularly.
 They can dial 933 from their phone to reach an automated 911 verification service that will play back the dialing phone number and its associated address.
 It’s an easy way for enterprises to test the emergency calling capabilities on their phones without actually dialing 911.

 - Work with your customers to set up Emergency Call Notifications for their account.
 We recommend setting it up on all accounts, but it’s required for any and all MLTS installed after February 16, 2020.
 To help our service provider customers, we’ve put together an email template in our Help Center that will help you get the information you need to set this up for your end user accounts.

-- Finally, don’t forget to update your terms of service and end user agreements about Emergency Call Notifications responsibility.
-As a business and employees change over time, the SMS and emails the end user should own that responsibility.
-Service providers may also want to add an annual check-in to conform the contacts for Emergency Call Notifications.
+- Finally, don’t forget to update your terms of service and end user agreements about the Emergency Call Notifications responsibility.
+As employees of businesses change over time, those businesses need to own the responsibility of updating those SMS phone numbers and email addresses.
+Service providers may also want to add an annual check-in to confirm the contacts for Emergency Call Notifications.

 Contact our team if you want to learn more.